zipi/rrr/README.md

 #### Rename

 The first thing to do is fix the name, you could keep rrr, but really, you should edit all the scripts and replace rrr with the name you want for your project.
 Keep in mind as you follow these directions, rrr shows up in a few commands, always replace it with your project's name.
+Also edit the Docker file and replace the maintainer label with your own name and email address.

 When run, the containers will create the directories they need for binding /home/app, /usr/local/bundle, and /var/lib/mysql.
 These are specified in the up* scripts.
 I like keeping the bound volumes in the project directory, there it's easy to edit outside of the docker container, or erase everything and start over.